Universal approximation theorem: Kolmogorov network

 The Kolmogorov–Arnold representation theorem is similar in spirit.
 Indeed, certain neural network families can directly apply the Kolmogorov–Arnold theorem to yield a universal approximation theorem.
 Robert Hecht-Nielsen showed that a three-layer neural network can approximate any continuous multivariate function.
 This was extended to the discontinuous case by Vugar Ismailov.
-In 2024, Ziming Liu and co-authors showed a practical application.

 Reservoir computing and quantum reservoir computing

 In reservoir computing a sparse recurrent neural network with fixed weights equipped of fading memory and echo state property is followed by a trainable output layer.
 Its universality has been demonstrated separately for what concerns networks of rate neurons and spiking neurons, respectively.
 In 2024, the framework has been generalized and extended to quantum reservoirs where the reservoir is based on qubits defined over Hilbert spaces.